About Kairos Earth

 The biblical affirmation, “it was good…” is surely the most widely known, enduring and influential statement in western culture of the inherent goodness of the world.
 In this simple statement, repeated over and over at the beginning of the book of Genesis, the Judaeo-Christian tradition affirms the goodness of the Earth and of all life.

 Kairos Earth seeks to renew a widespread understanding of the natural world as a bearer of the sacred and to restore this awareness as a foundation of both religious practice and practical action to conserve the Earth.

-- Deepen conservation by restoring its understanding of the Earth as holy ground.
-We seek to deepen the environmental understanding that the Earth is replete with sacred identity, inherently worthy of love and care, and not merely raw material for human use.
+We strive to deepen environmental and ecological perspectives with the understanding that the Earth is replete with sacred identity, inherently worthy of love and care, and not merely raw material for human use.